 CBD is more commonly used in therapeutic preparations, as it does not have the psychoactive effects of THC.
 Although the study of CBD for psychiatric conditions is still at an early stage, there is initial, tentative support for its use with social anxiety and some mixed results (leaning to the positive) as an adjunct in the treatment of schizophrenia, though there are cautions about the use of high-THC compounds for those with schizophrenia or anxiety.6 Regarding ADHD, however, recent, thorough reviews of published studies did not find any established support for the benefits of CBD for adult ADHD7,8.

-A well-designed pilot, randomized, placebo-controlled study using nabiximol oromucosal spray in a six-week study of 30 adults with ADHD was conducted.9 There were non-significant but improvements on the cognitive performance on a computerized continuous performance task when compared with the control group; and nominally significant improvements in clinician-ratings of symptoms of hyperactivity-impulsivity and inhibition, and a trend towards significance for inattention symptoms (though the results were non-significant after adjustments were made for multiple testing, but provided data that this CBD preparation at least did not impair performance).
-There were four adverse events in the active-treatment group and one in the placebo group that, along with the non-significant results did not provide evidence to support its use.
+A well-designed pilot, randomized, placebo-controlled study using nabiximol oromucosal spray in a 6-week study of 30 adults with ADHD was conducted.9 There were non-significant improvements in the cognitive performance on a computerized continuous performance task when compared with the control group; and nominally significant improvements in clinician-ratings of symptoms of hyperactivity-impulsivity and inhibition, and a trend towards significance for inattention symptoms (though the results were non-significant after adjustments were made for multiple testing, but provided data that this CBD preparation at least did not impair performance).
+There were 4 adverse events in the active-treatment group and one in the placebo group that, along with the non-significant results did not provide evidence to support its use.